devpunks/snuggsi/README.md

-# ツ snuggsi - Modern ECMAscript DOM extensions
+# ツ snuggsi - Easy Web Components

 https://w3c.github.io/webcomponents/spec/custom

 _Why?_ We don't need _(yet)_ another framework.
-We need _"syntactic sugar"_ around new spec driven browser features.
+We need _"syntactic sugar"_ around new spec'ed browser features.
-_"Javascript Browser Extensions"_ if you will.
-For instance the _"DOM Extensions"_ are great to use as you are always interacting with Living DOM nodes.
+For instance the _"Components"_ are great to use as you are always interacting with Living DOM nodes.
-This gives you the ability to gradually incorporate your extension of choice a la carte into your existing client side code!
+This gives you the ability to gradually incorporate your component of choice a la carte into your existing client side code!
-Best of all, works in your favorite browser today! _for the most part_.
+Best of all, works in your favorite browser today!.
-This means you can try out the extensions just by _"Copy & Pasta"_ 'ing directly into your console straight from the README!
+This means you can try out the examples just by _"Copy & Pasta"_ 'ing directly into your console straight from the README!

 Modern client side Javascript specs have been moving at light speed the past couple of years.
-Best to avoid front end frameworks wherever possible as the browser can provide you with all you need in 2017!
-If you are uncomfortable with a particular browser's javascript implementation then _"[polyfills](https://en.wikipedia.org/wiki/Polyfill)"_ are typically trivial to implement.
+Best to avoid front end frameworks wherever possible as the browser can provide you with all your  needs!
+If you are uncomfortable with a particular browser's javascript implementation then _"[polyfills](https://en.wikipedia.org/wiki/Polyfill)"_ are (usually) trivial to implement.
 You may be familiar with
 [Douglas Crockford's](https://en.wikipedia.org/wiki/Douglas_Crockford) ~~JSON2~~ polyfill from back in the day.
 _(Please use [JSON 3 Polyfill](https://bestiejs.github.io/json3) if you are still using `JSON2`)_